rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 ### Key Generation

-To simplify integration with different HSM/KMS systems, the keypair used for data encryption through `age` will be a software generated `X25519` keypair.
-For the rest of this section I will refer to the public key as the `Recipient` and the private key as the `Identity` in keeping with `age` terminology.

-The auth server generating the keys will then use the configured CA keystore to generate an `RSA` keypair used to wrap the `Identity`.
-Once encrypted, the `Recipient`, wrapped `Identity`, and wrapping keypair are added as a new entry to the `recording_encryption.spec.active_keys` list.
+Initial key generation will be handled by the first auth server to acquire a lock on on the `recording_encryption` resource.
+It will first generate a REK using `age` as described above.
+It will then use the configured CA keystore to generate an `RSA` KEK which will be used to wrap the REK private key.
+The KEK pair, REK public key, and wrapped REK private key are then added as a new entry to the `recording_encryption.spec.active_keys` list as a `WrappedKey`.

-`RSA` key generation is already supported for signing use-cases across AWS KMS, GCP CKM, and PKCS#11.
-However we will need to add support for calling into their native decryption functions in order to unwrap `Identity` keys:
+`RSA2048` key generation is already supported for signing use-cases across AWS KMS, GCP CKM, and PKCS#11.
+However we will need to add support for calling into their native decryption functions in order to unwrap REK private keys:

 - AWS KMS supports setting an algorithm of `RSAES_OAEP_SHA_256` when using the `Decrypt` action of the KMS API.